 Our non-management directors hold executive sessions without management present as frequently as they deem appropriate, typically at the time of each regular board meeting.
-During 2015, the chairpersons of the independent board committees rotated serving as Presiding Director of these executive sessions.
-Beginning in February 2016, the lead independent director determines the agenda for the session, presides at the session and, after the session, acts as a liaison between the non-management directors and the Chairman and Chief Executive Officer.
+The lead independent director determines the agenda for the session, presides at the session and, after the session, acts as a liaison between the non-management directors and the Chairman and Chief Executive Officer.
 The lead independent director may invite the Chairman and Chief Executive Officer to join the session for certain discussions, as he or she deems appropriate.
 If the non-management directors include in the executive sessions any non-independent directors, then at least once a year an executive session is held including only the independent directors.